-This Ghetto was a walled area allocated to the 80% Jewish population of Rome through a public decree promulgated by Pope Paul IV in 1555.
-The area chosen for the ghetto was one of the most undesirable sectors of the city, and was subjected to constant flooding by the Tiber River.
+This Ghetto was a walled area allocated to 80% of the Jewish population of Rome through a public decree promulgated by Pope Paul IV in 1555.
+The area chosen for the ghetto was one of the most undesirable sectors of the city, and was subjected to constant flooding by the Tiber river.

 Known as the Musei Capitolini, this is a must-visit for history lovers and art lovers alike.
 Enter the world’s oldest museum and explore the masterful artworks and sculptures that showcase Rome’s rich past.
-Do check out the famous she-wolf sculpture representing Lupa who rescued Rome's founders, Romulus and Remus, from the Tiber River.
+Do check out the famous she-wolf sculpture representing Lupa who rescued Rome's founders, Romulus and Remus, from River Tiber.